 The high heat and amount of water in a washing machine can effectively kill most fleas and flea eggs.
 You can wash clothing, carpets, towels, bedding and other fabrics that might be infested to kill fleas and stop their reproductive cycle.
 If you're washing items with fleas, use the hottest temperature setting on your washer and dryer to be as effective as possible.
 Unfortunately, a large infestation reproduces and spreads too quickly to be completely controlled by washing, alone.

 Carefully inspecting pets and clothing after you've been outside might help you prevent bites but it's difficult to control them without help.
 If you're suffering from a flea infestation or simply want to protect your home from the possibility, call Aptive Environmental today.
 We have the tools and expertise to control fleas and other pests conveniently.
-With eco-friendly solutions and our Four Seasons Protection Plan, you can feel comfortable in your home all year.
+With effective solutions, you can feel comfortable in your home all year.

 Call Aptive today for a free quote and to schedule your first appointment.